alexmaco/rust-workshop/DAY_1.md

 }
 ```

-- methods can be conditionally implemented based on the trait bound
+- advanced: methods can be conditionally implemented based on the trait bound

 ```rust
 use std::fmt::Display;